genia-dev/GeniA/README.md

 ```

 > **Note:**
-> GeniA using OpenAI, be mindful of cost implications and ensure you set usage limits.
+> GeniA uses OpenAI, be mindful of cost implications and ensure you set usage limits.
 You can configure both soft and hard limits at the following URL: https://platform.openai.com/account/billing/limits.

 By default, GeniA is set to use `gpt-3.5-turbo-0613`.
 We acknowledge that `gpt-4-0613` often delivers superior results, but have found the 3.5 version to be a more cost-effective choice.